 The transferability of credits you earn at Academy for Professional Development is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the (degree, diploma, or certificate) you earn in, Emergency Medical Technician Program (EMT), Emergency Medical Technician, Executive Protection Specialist APICS Certified in Production and Inventory Management (CPIM), APICS Certified Supply Chain Professional (CSCP), APICS Certified in Logistics, Transportation and Distribution (CLTD), APICS Principles in Supply Chain Logistics & Distribution Management, Executive Protection Specialist, Physical Security Specialist is also at the complete discretion of the institution to which you may seek to transfer.
+Acceptance of the (degree, diploma, or certificate) you earn in, Emergency Medical Technician Program (EMT), Emergency Medical Technician/Executive Protection Specialist (EMT/EPS), APICS Certified in Production and Inventory Management (CPIM) CPIM Part 1, APICS Certified in Production and Inventory Management (CPIM) CPIM Part 2, APICS Certified Supply Chain Professional (CSCP), APICS Certified in Logistics, Transportation and Distribution (CLTD), APICS Principles in Supply Chain Logistics & Distribution Management, Executive Protection Specialist, Physical Security Specialist is also at the complete discretion of the institution to which you may seek to transfer.
 If the (credits or degree, diploma, or certificate) that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all your coursework at that institution.
 For this reason, you should make certain your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Academy for Professional Development to determine if your (credits or degree, diploma or certificate) will transfer.
 This Institution does not accept credits for transfer at this current time.
 Academy for Professional Development does not currently maintain articulation agreements with any other institution.